-The normal percentage for sellers in a dropshipping business, as mentioned before, is 10% to 15% in the beginning and up to 25% or more when sales are increasing.
+The normal percentage for sellers in a dropshipping business, as mentioned before, is 10% to 15% at the beginning and up to 25% or more when sales are increasing.
 This totally depends on your supplier to offer such commissions.
-Suppliers who are more flexible with percentages, offering milestones to increase sellers cut are better to work with.
+Suppliers who are more flexible with percentages and offer milestones to increase sellers cut are better to work with.

 - Pays sellers commission on time